Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: Dark QCD Axion Model

 Above critical density~($n > n_{\rm c}$), the potential is minimized at~$\phi = \pi f$; instead, at low density~($n < n_{\rm c}$), it is minimized at~$\phi = 0$.
 See Fig.~\ref{fig:Veff}.
 From Eq.~\eqref{DM mass axion}, this implies that the DM mass increases in time, as desired to achieve~$w_{\rm eff} < -1$.

 For the standard QCD axion, the finite-density correction can compete with the vacuum potential only at nuclear densities, {\it e.g.}, in the core of neutron stars~\cite{Hook:2017psm,Zhang:2021mks}.
-In our case, the scale of interest is~$\Lambda \sim {\rm meV}$ for the dark axion to act as DE, hence the phase transition occurs at cosmological densities in the late universe.\footnote{Our framework is closest to that of~\cite{Brax:2023qyp}, who studied an axio-dilaton system, with the axion-like field coupled to ordinary matter to achieve a screening mechanism.}
+In our case, the scale of interest is~$\Lambda \sim {\rm meV}$ for the dark axion to act as DE, hence the phase transition occurs at cosmological densities in the late universe.